 These courses are designed to present to the student a survey of the development of architecture, sculpture and painting, and to give a general knowledge of æsthetic appreciation.

 101a.
-ANCIENT ART.-Lecture course with collateral reading, illustrated with pictures and lantern slides.
+Ancient Art.-Lecture course with collateral reading, illustrated with pictures and lantern slides.

-Fall quarter: Tuesday, Thursday, Saturday 11:30.
-Credit: Three quarter hours.
+Fall quarter.
+Tuesday, Thursday, Saturday 11:30.

 103b.
 HISTORY OF PAINTING.-The Renaissance.
 Lecture course with collateral reading, illustrated with pictures and lantern slides.